Dueling Birth Announcements

 So don’t let others (nor your wandering hearts) add to Jesus.
 The Bible assures us of his love and it distinguishes him from Zechariah and John so that we would no longer look to temples, man-made sacrifices, or our own good works to save us.
 But instead, we are to look to the bloody tree where Christ died among criminals, where the one who spoke the world into existence put on the muteness we deserved to make a way back to paradise.
 Birth announcements — yes, even birth announcements — teach us this gospel truth: we are saved by grace, not by works!
 Let all the weary, stubborn sinners out there (like me) say, “Amen!”

-For more on this topic, check out the current series on Key Life here.
+For more on this topic, check out this series on Key Life.